“But WHY is this the Safety Rule?”

 With younger children, questions about safety rules on touching or strangers are often best answered just by saying, “Because that’s our safety rule.”
 Kids know that adults and families have rules.
 For example, the adult gets to say when kids get to have cookies and when they don’t or that kids have to go to bed at 8 p.m. rather than 9 p.m.
 The reason that adults get to decide what the rules are is because adults have the job of taking care of children and of keeping them safe.

-If a child asks why touching private areas is against the safety rules, adults can say, “The safety rules are to help keep you safe and it can be unsafe to let someone touch or look at the private parts of your body unless I say it’s okay.”
-If a child asks why again, adults can say, “Because that is our rule.”
+Suppose a child asks why touching or looking at pictures or videos about private areas is against the safety rules.
+You might say, “The safety rules about private areas are to help keep you safe.
+Unless I say it is okay, it can be unsafe to let someone touch your private areas or try to have you touch their private areas or to make or show pictures or videos about people and their private areas.”
+If a child asks why again, adults can say, “Because that is our safety rule.”

 A child who keeps asking about safety issues might have heard or read something upsetting.
 Often, you can find out what your child is thinking by answering the “Why?” question with your own question, “What do you think?”
 The answer can tell you what kind of help or information this child needs.